bitcointxoko/guides/en/lndhub.md

 - Access to your LNbits wallet.
 If you do not have a LNbits wallet yet, head over to [our wallet page](https://bitcointxoko.com) and create one.
 Make sure you save your wallet link so that you can come back to it later!
 - (Optional) A mobile device for setting up Zeus.
 #### 1. Enable the LNDhub extension on your LNbits wallet
 In your browser, head over to your wallet link.
-Click on *Extensions* and enable the *LNDhub* extension.
+Click on `Extensions` and enable the `LNDhub` extension.
 After it has been enabled, go to the LNDhub extension page.
 #### 2. Install Alby extension
-Head over to [getalby.com](https://getalby.com/) and click on *Add Browser Extension*.
+Head over to [getalby.com](https://getalby.com/) and click on `Add Browser Extension`.
 Install the extension from your browser's extension store.
 Set up your unlock password and store it in a safe place.
 #### 3. Import into Alby
-In the next screen, choose *Connect*, then choose *LNDhub*.
+In the next screen, choose `Connect`, then choose `LNDhub`.
 Go back to your LNDhub extension and copy the connection URL.
-Paste that into the *LNDhub export URI* field.
+Paste that into the `LNDhub export URI` field.
 Press continue.
 You should now have been connected to your LNbits wallet with LNDhub!

 💡 You can choose between invoice URL and admin URL.
 They give Alby different permissions to interact with your LNbits wallet.
 - Invoice URL allows you to generate invoices and receive payments.
 - Admin URL also allows you to send payments.
 #### 4. (Optional) Set up Zeus with Alby
 Now that you have connected your LNbits with Alby, you can also easily import it into Zeus with Alby.
 Simply open the extension, click on your wallet name, and go to Account Settings.
-Under **Account** you can find the option to *Connect your mobile wallet*.
-When you press *Connect*, you will be shown a QR code to scan from Zeus.
+Under ``Account`` you can find the option to `Connect your mobile wallet`.
+When you press `Connect`, you will be shown a QR code to scan from Zeus.

 If you haven't installed Zeus previously, go to [zeusln.app](https://zeusln.app/) and download Zeus for your mobile operating system.

-Once Zeus has been downloaded, go to *Settings -> Add a new node*.
+Once Zeus has been downloaded, go to `Settings` > `Add a new node`.
 Here you can scan the QR code that Alby is showing to import the wallet.

 Voilà!
 Now you have the power of Lightning at your fingertips.
 Do you feel like a god yet?